Enterprise AI is scaling fast, and infrastructure is now a strategic priority

 What this looks like for teams building AI products

 Deployment architecture.
 How do you handle model updates, A/B testing, rollbacks, and failover?
 These are the same operational concerns you would have for any critical production system, and they need the same rigor.
+AI does not get an exemption from engineering discipline.

 Infrastructure as differentiator